- Medical billing software costs $50–$600+ per provider/month, depending on practice size, features, and deployment model.

 Factors influencing pricing

-- Feature depth and functionality: Basic packages typically cover claims processing and eligibility checks, while advanced options offer tools like automated claim scrubbing, integrated payments, analytics, and reporting.
-More sophisticated features usually come with a higher price.
+- Feature depth: Basic packages cover claims and eligibility checks, while premium tiers add automated claim scrubbing, analytics, and integrated payments.

 Medical billing software pricing table